 Each year UMA awards over a million dollars in scholarships!

-Scholarships are financial awards, which do not have to be repaid.
-Full time and part time UMA students have an opportunity to apply for a number of scholarships as a result of funding made available by the University of Maine at Augusta, the University of Maine System, and generous donations by organizations and individuals to UMA’s scholarship fund.
-Explore our scholarships, specific qualifying criteria, application steps and submission deadlines.
+Scholarships are financial awards which do not have to be repaid.
+Full-time and part-time UMA students have an opportunity to apply for a number of scholarships made available by the University of Maine at Augusta, the University of Maine System, and generous donations by organizations and individuals to UMA’s scholarship fund.
+To be eligible for the scholarships, students must annually file a FAFSA and meet federal eligibility requirements.

 Scholarships for new UMA students who are first time college students.